Joan-Esgleas/setup-github-ssh-bash/README.md

-# setup github with ssh from Ubuntu
+# setup github with ssh from bash
 A bash script that lets you setup from zero an ssh conection from zero